-Signature page for the One-Stop Operating Budget (Appendix A) and the Infrastructure Funding Agreement (Appendix B) to the Workforce Innovation and Opportunity Act (WIOA) Memoranda of Understanding (MOU) dated July 20, 2021, between CareerSource Okaloosa Walton (CSOW), also referred to as CSOW; and the Okaloosa Technical College (OTC), also referred to as The Partner.
+Signature page for the One-Stop Operating Budget (Appendix A) and the Infrastructure Funding Agreement (Appendix B) to the Workforce Innovation and Opportunity Act (WIOA) Memoranda of Understanding (MOU), dated August 20, 2019, between CareerSource Okaloosa Walton (CSOW), also referred to as CSOW; and the Okaloosa Technical College (OTC), also referred to as The Partner.

-Continued from Page 1
+Continued Page 2.